ill-am/Giggle-A-Day/docs/devolvement/README.md

 # Devolvement Plan

-This folder documents the controlled devolution strategy used to simplify the `aether-dev` application into progressively-minimal, runnable branches.
+This folder documents the controlled devolution strategy used to simplify the `aether-dev` - prototype V0.1 - application into progressively-minimal, runnable branches.
 Follow this guide when producing or reviewing devolved branches.

 Principles